monsoonmaelstrom/book2/book2.md

 “Why would they want to help you with that?”

-“It’s honestly the best way to limit Dairuvar’s access to Hazel, which is to the benefit of all of Firgasu, if you believe Alexandria,” Liam tells her.
+“It’s honestly the best way to limit Dairuvar’s access to Hazel, which is to the benefit of all of Firgasu, if you believe Alexandria,” Liam supplies.

-“I’ll think about it,” Amelia says.
+“I’ll think about it,” Amelia states.

-“Well think fast,” Liam tells her, “because we all, you included, need to go back and as soon as we do, it’s going to start the clock.”
+“Well think fast,” Liam responds, “because we all, you included, need to go back and as soon as we do, the clock is going to start ticking.”

 “Fine.
 I’ll write them.
 What do the records need to say?”